DayBright-David/A-Novel-Engine-for-Brain-computer-Interface/README.md

-# A Novel Platform for Brain-computer Interfaces
+# A Novel Engine for Brain-computer Interfaces

 The project is ongoing...